-6.12 Non-Applicability of Regulation 37(7)(h), 41(k), 54(3a), 57 And 58(1)(1) Of The NBFC Regulations
+6.12 Non-Applicability of Regulation 37(7)(h), 41(k), 54(3a) 57 and clause 16(h) of schedule XIX of the NBFC Regulations

 - 6.12.1 The following requirements of the NBFC Regulations shall not apply in the case of an ETF: - (a) The requirement of brokerage limit of twenty five percent (25%) to any broker in an accounting year by fund under Regulation 37(7)(h). - (b) The requirement under paragraph 41(k) of the NBFC Regulations, whereby trustee shall ensure issuance of units after realization of subscription money provided that the trustee has received the underlying securities and cash component. - (c) The requirement of minimum fund size of Rs.
-100million in terms of Regulation 54(3a). - (d) The requirements and procedures for open-end schemes as specified under Regulation 57, except for sub-regulation (I) of the said Regulation. - (e) The prohibition under Regulation 58(1)(1), from issuance of units for consideration other than cash, in case of in-kind issuance of Creation units of an ETF. - (f) The requirement relating to criteria for inveisting in equity shares as laid in Circular No. 28 of 2021.
+100 million in terms of Regulation 54(3a). - (d) The requirements and procedures for open-end schemes as specified under Regulation 57, except for sub-regulation (I) of the said Regulation. - (e) [The prohibition under clause 16(h) of schedule XIX from issuance of units for consideration other than cash, in case of in-kind issuance of Creation units of an ETF]94. - (f) The requirement relating to criteria for inveisting in equity shares as laid in Circular No. 28 of 2021.